What is a Menopause Belly Fat? 8 Causes of a Menopausal Belly

 Menopause Belly Fat – HIIT Exercises

-HIIT (High-Intensity Interval Training) exercises are a great way to make your body expend a lot of calories in a very short time, thanks to the level of intensity involved.
+HIIT (High-Intensity Interval Training) exercises are a great way to make your body expend a lot of calories quickly, thanks to the level of intensity involved.

-HIIT exercises require you to engage in short bursts of all-out activity followed by short periods of rest.
+HIIT exercises require you to engage in short bursts of all-out activity and brief rest periods.

-HIIT exercises differ from steady-state workouts such as jogging or walking because they increase your heart rate, causing your body to burn fat quicker.
+HIIT exercises differ from steady-state workouts such as jogging or walking because they increase the heart rate, causing the body to burn fat more quickly.

 Keep Your Portions in Check